VladimirMakaev/cqrs-journey-doc/00_WhatOthersSaying.markdown

 # What other readers are saying about this guide

 > This is another excellent guide from the patterns & practices team—real software engineering with no comforting illusions taken or offered.
 This guide provides a detailed journal of the practitioners implementing a real production system using the CQRS and Event Sourcing patterns, and also highlights the tradeoffs and teaches the principles that underlie them.
 The topics presented are relevant and useful, especially if you are building highly scalable Windows Azure applications.
-You’ll be both challenged and inspired!
+You'll be both challenged and inspired!

 *~ Scott Guthrie, Corporate Vice-President, Azure App Platform, Microsoft*